TeodorLav94/Logo-Grouper/README.md

 ## 🔑 How It Works

+Logo-Grouper processes each domain in three key steps: logo retrieval, perceptual hashing, and similarity-based grouping using a graph structure.

-### Logo Retrieval
+### 1. Logo Retrieval (Multi-Level Fallback)

-For each domain, the tool attempts to extract the most relevant logo using a layered fallback approach:

-1. Parses the homepage's HTML to extract `<link rel="icon">`
-2. Queries Clearbit’s logo API
-3. Fetches icons from DuckDuckGo
-4. Falls back to the default `/favicon.ico` location

-Each downloaded image is validated (minimum size and visual complexity).
-If no meaningful logo is found, the first available fallback is used.
+To maximize accuracy and coverage, logos are extracted using multiple prioritized sources:

+- **HTML `<link rel="icon">`** – Parses the homepage to find explicitly declared favicons.
+- **Clearbit API** – Attempts to fetch a high-quality logo for the domain.
+- **DuckDuckGo Icon API** – Grabs lightweight, cached icons.
+- **Fallback to `/favicon.ico`** – Standard browser location.

+Each image is validated:

+- Minimum size of 32x32 pixels
+- Basic visual complexity (avoiding blank, transparent, or uniform icons)
+- Converted to RGB/RGBA for consistent processing

+If none of the sources provide a high-quality logo, the system falls back to the first available image.

-### Logo Hashing and Grouping
+### 2. Perceptual Hashing

-- Each logo is converted to a perceptual hash using `imagehash.phash()`
+Each valid image is converted into a 64-bit perceptual hash using `imagehash.phash()`.
+This type of hash:

+- Encodes the visual structure of an image
+- Is robust to scaling, compression, and minor color changes
-- All pairs of hashes are compared using Hamming distance
+- Allows fast, meaningful comparisons using Hamming distance

+### 3. Similarity-Based Grouping

+- The system computes Hamming distance between all logo hashes.
-- If the distance ≤ **threshold** (default: `10`), the logos are considered visually similar
+- Two domains are considered similar if their hash distance ≤ **threshold** (default: `10`).
-- Similar logos are grouped using connected components in a graph
+- These similarities are represented in an undirected graph, where:
+  - **Nodes** = domains
+  - **Edges** = visual similarity
+- The **connected components** of the graph form final logo groups.

+The result is a list of clusters, each containing domains that share visually similar branding.

 ---